Dedication & Preface

 The Bible told you what to watch for.
 The world is where it is happening.

 The Pharisees searched the Scriptures.
 They knew the text better than most Christians today will ever know it.
-Jesus told them plainly:
+Christ told them plainly through Jesus — the vessel:

 You search the Scriptures, for in them you think you have eternal life; and these are they which testify of Me.
 But you are not willing to come to Me that you may have life.

 The crowd at Golgotha had the Scriptures.
 They knew about the serpent on the pole.
-They had studied Moses and they stood at the foot of the cross watching the exact same lesson play out in front of them — a bleeding dead God lifted up.
+They had studied Moses and they stood at the foot of the cross watching the exact same lesson play out in front of them.

 I am not asking you to leave the Bible.
 I am asking you to bring it with you when you look at the world.